prob140/prob140.github.io/final_contents.md

 ### Expectation ###
 - Chapter 8: The crucial properties (discrete case) including method of indicators and expectations of functions
-- Lab 3: Tail sum formula and applications; see also geometric distribution
+- 8.1, Lab 3: Tail sum formula and applications
 - Section 12.3, 19.4: Bounds: Markov, Chebyshev, Chernoff
 - Section 9.2, 9.3: Expectation by conditioning
 - Section 15.3, 17.1: Expectation using densities and joint densities